How much does buying and owning a boat cost?

 The cost of owning a boat differs widely depending on type.
 For instance, a larger boat will naturally have higher fuel costs to run.
 Storing a larger boat may also be more complex and costly.

 The more expensive and feature-heavy your boat, the more it will cost to insure it.
-For instance, Nationwide states that faster boats often cost more to insure due to the increased risk.
-The length, age and type of the boat can also affect how much insurance the boat needs.
+According to Nationwide, faster boats often cost more to insure due to the increased risk.
+The length, age and type of boat can also affect how much insurance the boat needs.
 Your insurance can even be dependent on where you use the boat.
 Lakes, bays, oceans and rivers all present different safety risks.

 Further, a larger and more technologically complex boat could mean higher maintenance and repair costs.
 There are simply more parts that could break.